(Last update – October 18, 2020)

 All bills we had planned to track related to clean energy on the Assembly side were not allowed to go forward this year and only one, SB 1215 related to microgrids, on the Senate side did.
-That one, which 350 Bay Area Action supported, did pass the Senate, but it was referred to the Assembly Committee on Energy and Utilities whose Chair Asm.
-Holden refused to allow it to move forward even though it could help prevent the communities and people from being as badly hurt by Power Shutoffs by the utilities.
-He was maintaining that the CPUC should take care of that in a rule-making on microgrids going on since December.
+That one, which 350 Bay Area Action supported, did pass the Senate, but it was referred to the Assembly Committee on Energy and Utilities whose Chair, Asm.
+Holden, refused to allow it to move forward even though it could help prevent the communities and people from being as badly hurt by Power Shutoffs by the utilities.
+He was maintaining that the CPUC should take care of that in a rule-making on microgrids going on since December 2019.
 Some bills are showing up suddenly taking the place of what had been associated with another bill number.
 SB 350, a bill from last year, is one that changed on May 13th into a bill about how the state could take over PG&E if it fails to achieve what it is required to do after it comes out of bankruptcy.
 That bill, after it changed, rather quickly went through the steps it needed to and went to the Governor on June 29th and he quickly signed it into law the next day.
 The 350 Bay Area Action Legislative Team sent in Letters of Support for both SB 1215 before it died, and SB 350.
-A new “gut and amend” bill, AB 841, (similar process to SB 350 above) arose on 7/27, was a amended again on 8/11.
+A new “gut and amend” bill, AB 841, (similar process to SB 350 above) arose on 7/27, was amended again on 8/11.
+305 Bay Area Action also supported this one.
 It has to do with EV charging infrastructure, school energy efficiency, and even school ventilation re: to COVID.
-It did make it through to the Governor’s desk.
+It did make it through to the Governor’s desk and he signed it finally on Sept.
+30th.
 See 350 Bay Area Action for more information on all bills.

 So, a key one last year was AB 56 which called for the establishment of a central buying authority for energy.
 It passed on the Assembly Floor by one vote.
 In its first hearing on the Senate side, though, thanks in part to 350 BAA Legislative Team efforts and those of many groups, the bill did not get enough votes in that hearing to move forward.
 Muratsuchi’s AB 3014 was a solution this year (It was not allowed to go forward) despite the CPUC proposing in a much contested and protested against decision that PG&E and SoCalEdison will be the central buyer in 2021 -2023.
 The vote on this at the CPUC was on May 28th at the CPUC, but our efforts to demand a delay and an Alternate Proposed Decision failed and we have another poor decision from the CPUC allowing barely functioning PG&E and SCE in the role of purchasing energy for resource adequacy that Community Choice Energy programs were previously in the role of finding and purchasing or creating.